Date of Award

 I studied the abundance and distribution of the Henslow's Sparrow, along with the Grasshopper Sparrow and Savannah Sparrow, using 48, 100-m radius point count plots.
 All three species' populations fluctuated annually between 1995-2000, based on data collected during my study coupled with data from the Environmental Division of Fort Drum Grassland Bird Study (1995-1998).
 The Savannah Sparrow population within 2,340 ha western grassland at Fort Drum was estimated at over 250 pairs while Grasshopper Sparrow numbers were minimal at less than 10 pairs.
 The point count data, however, underestimated Henslow's Sparrows' numbers when compared to banding data; based on banding data and field observations, I estimated the Henslow's Sparrow population in my study area to be 30-40 pairs.

 Krebs, Robin E., "The Breeding Ecology of, and Effects of Military Activity on, the Henslow's Sparrow at Fort Drum" (2002).
-Environmental Science and Biology Theses.
-Paper 8.
+Environmental Science and Ecology Theses.
+8.